ambekadeshmukh/meerkatics/README.md

 ---

 ## AI Systems are Black Boxes.
-SentinelOps gives you full visibility.
+Meerkatics gives you full visibility.

 AI is taking over the world — but who is watching the AI itself?
-SentinelOps gives you deep visibility into LLMs and AI Agents: track inference times, memory usage, request success/failure, token costs, and more.
+Meerkatics gives you deep visibility into LLMs and AI Agents: track inference times, memory usage, request success/failure, token costs, and more.
 Designed for developers, DevOps engineers, and AI teams who want their models to be fast, reliable, and cost-efficient.

 - 🚀 **Lightweight agent** - Minimal performance impact
 - 📊 **Beautiful Grafana dashboards** - Immediate insights